NYC LL97, The Climate Mobilization Act, Local Law 97 of 2019 or Bill 1253-C

 In simple terms, the IPCC’s reports theorize that human-produced carbon dioxide (CO2) and numerous other gases are the main contributing cause of global warming.
 The theory suggests that certain gases (greenhouse) can alter the Earth’s balance of incoming and outgoing energy.
 The Earth heats up due to the absorption of massive quantities of energy from the Sun and cools off by radiating similarly massive quantities of energy out into the blackness of space.
 Without equilibrium of this energy flow, the Earth’s temperature has to change up or down.

 Greenhouse Gases & Radiative Forcing

 To simplify the evaluation of different sources and types of greenhouse gases, the IPCC developed the concept of “Global Warming Potential” which normalizes the radiative forcing effect of all other gases to that of the most abundant greenhouse gas, CO2.
-This normalization of effects and lifetimes results in a common unit for all greenhouse gases, the so-called “CO2-equivalent emissions.
-Throughout LL97 and many other works about climate change and building emissions, the term “metric ton of CO2 equivalent emissions” or “tCO2e” is commonly utilized to define absolute quantities of emissions.
+This normalization of effects and lifetimes results in a common unit for all greenhouse gases, the so-called “CO2-equivalent emissions".
+Throughout LL97 and many other works about climate change and building emissions, the term “metric ton of CO2 equivalent” or “tCO2e” is commonly utilized to define absolute quantities of emissions.
 The term is also utilized as a coefficient on a “per unit” basis such as tCO2e per square foot, per Btu or per kWh.